ValeLang/Vale/docs/DeterministicReplayability.md

 ### Immutable Objects are Hierarchical

-We know the structure of the data C is sending, because these structs are `exported`.
+The Vale compiler knows the structure of the data C is sending, because these structs are `exported`.
 We use that knowledge to recursively copy the data into Vale's memory.

 ## Mutable Objects